Code Example: Real-Time Pub/Sub

 In this code example we will show you how to connect to Kuzzle using MQTT, a widely adopted communication protocol in IoT ecosystems.

-In order to enable the MQTT protocol in Kuzzle, we need to install the Kuzzle MQTT Protocol Plugin.
-To do this we need a slightly modified version of the Kuzzle installation.
-Specifically, we will need to open port
+In order to enable the MQTT protocol in Kuzzle, we just need to add 3 lines in the docker-compose file.
+Specifically, we need to open the port

-Now run the stack using the following command (from the same folder as your docker-compose up.yml):
+Now we can run the stack using the following command (from the same folder as your docker-compose.yml):

 docker-compose up -d